AVHIRAL/IFTOP-Windows-Linux/README.md

 from tabulate import tabulate
 from scapy.layers.inet import IP

+If the installation "pip install psutil", does not work or use another module: sudo apt-get install python3-(module)

+Exemple : sudo apt-get install python3-psutil

 Start programm on linux : python3 iftop.py

 On Windows start : iftop.exe